moiri/kobold/README.md

                 off, the character stands up as soon the run button is pressed.
                 If "crouch" is turned off, this parameter has no effect.
                 If "run" is turned off, this parameter has no effect.

-            "crouchJump": true
-                Enables the character to crouch when jumping.
-If this is turned off, the character stands up as soon the character is in the air.
-                If "crouch" is turned off, this parameter has no effect.
-                If "jump" is turned off, this parameter has no effect.

-            "crouchJumpHigh":true
-                Enables the character to jump higher when crouch is pressed while jumping.
-If this is turned off, the character jumps Only to the maximal height set by Movable.setMaxJumpHeight(maxHeight) This works also if "crouchJump" is turned off.
-                If "crouch" is turned off, this parameter has no effect.
-                If "jump" is turned off, this parameter has no effect.

             "appear": true
                 With this enabled, the character is able to appear at a defined